ld-x/last-draft/README.md

 ```

 #### Creating your own plugin
-To create and test your own plugin, I would advise to test it in this repo, by simply adding the plugin to the plugins folder and then import it in the `index.js` e.g. `import newplugin from './video/newplugin'`.
+To create and test your own plugin, I would advise to test it in this repo, by following these steps, using the `video plugin` as an example.

+Create a new `/video` folder in `/plugins` copying the `src\video` folder from [ld-video](https://github.com/vacenz/ld-video)

+Add the following line to `/plugins/index`: `export video from './video/plugin'`

+Import your test plugin to the Editor in `last-draft/src/components/Editor` by:

+Updating the plugin import at the top `import {image, placeholder, video} from '../plugins/'`

+And then adding updating the following line in the `getValidPlugins ()` function: `let plugins = [image, placeholder, video]`.

 Copy any of the above `ld-` plugins as a starting point.
 Once it is working then create your new plugin repo `npm run build` it, then publish it to npm.

 #### `uploadImageCallBack`